Children and Youth

 Transition age youth (TAY), (youth and young adults between the ages of 16 and 25), who are experiencing or at risk of homelessness and have serious mental illness and other medical impairments may find it difficult to maintain employment and may also struggle to access disability benefits.
 The Social Security Administration's (SSA) narrow definition of disability combined with a lack of support throughout the application process has created an environment rich with myths.

-On this webinar, to be held on Thursday, February 21, 3:00 pm ET, the SAMHSA SOAR TA Center will share new tools and resources for completing Child SSI applications, including the new SOAR Online Course: Child Curriculum.
-As well, SOAR Leaders will discuss their strategies and plans for implementing SOAR for Children initiatives in their communities.
+On this webinar, held on February 21, 2019, the SAMHSA SOAR TA Center shared new tools and resources for completing Child SSI applications, including the new SOAR Online Course: Child Curriculum.
+As well, SOAR Leaders discussed their strategies and plans for implementing SOAR for Children initiatives in their communities.

 In this webinar, held on March 25, 2015, the SAMHSA SOAR TA Center presented a new issue brief and participants heard from SOAR providers who are successfully serving youth who are experiencing or at risk of homelessness.

 This issue brief, developed in collaboration with the SOAR TA Center, discusses the disability determination process and medical eligibility criteria for child SSI applications.

 This issue brief, developed by the SOAR TA Center, discusses how SOAR’s intensive engagement process and holistic approach to applying for SSI and SSDI can benefit the vulnerable and difficult-to-serve population of transition age youth.